From Redshift to Real Space: Combining Linear Theory With Neural Networks: Introduction

-In this work, we adopt a two-step hybrid procedure, similar to the one proposed by \cite{parker2025initialconditionsgalaxiesmachinelearning}, which combines the Lagrangian iterative method based on the Zel'dovich approximation \citep{Burden_2015}, commonly used to remove nonlinear effects around BAO scales, with the neural network reconstruction technique employed by \citep{Ganeshaiah_Veena_2023} to account for nonlinear distortions on smaller scales.
+For this work, we adopted a two-step hybrid procedure similar to the one proposed by \cite{parker2025initialconditionsgalaxiesmachinelearning}, which combines the Lagrangian iterative method based on LT \citep{Burden_2015}, commonly used to remove nonlinear effects around BAO scales, with the NN reconstruction technique employed by \citep{Ganeshaiah_Veena_2023} to account for nonlinear distortions on smaller scales.
 The goal is to remove RSDs from the observed three-dimensional distribution of a set of mass tracers, which in our case are dark matter halos extracted from a suite of \textsc{Quijote} N-body simulations \citep{Quijote_Villaescusa-Navarro_2020}.

-To assess the quality of the reconstruction, we compare the performance of the hybrid approach against that of the standard iterative method which we dub LT since it ultimately assumes linear perturbation theory, and the NN-based reconstruction alone.
-We shall refer to the hybrid approach as the LT+NN method.
-In particular, we evaluate their respective abilities to recover the halo-halo two-point statistics -- both in configuration and Fourier space -- and to remove RSDs from the average shape of cosmic voids.
+To assess the quality of the reconstruction, we compared the performance of the hybrid approach against that of the standard iterative method, which we dubbed LT since it ultimately assumes linear perturbation theory, and the NN-based reconstruction alone.
+We refer to the hybrid approach as the LT+NN method.
+In particular, we evaluated their respective abilities to recover the halo-halo two-point statistics -- both in configuration and Fourier space -- and to remove RSDs from the average shape of cosmic voids.

-Since our goal is to assess the relative effectiveness of the three methods in removing RSDs, we employ the same cosmological model used in the \textsc{Quijote} simulations for all reconstructions.
-As a result, our analysis does not account for potential systematic errors that could arise from adopting an incorrect cosmological model to convert redshifts into distances \citep{AlcockPaczynski79}, or, in the case of LT reconstruction, from using incorrect values for the linear growth rate and/or halo bias.
+Since our goal is to assess the relative effectiveness of the three methods in removing RSDs, we employed the same cosmological model used in the \textsc{Quijote} simulations for all reconstructions.
+As a result, our analysis did not account for potential systematic errors that could arise from adopting an incorrect cosmological model to convert redshifts into distances \citep{AlcockPaczynski79} or, in the case of LT reconstruction, from using incorrect values for the linear growth rate and/or halo bias.

-The layout of the article is as follows.
-In Sec.~\ref{sec:simulations}, we describe the mock datasets used in our analysis and their parent N-body simulations.
-In Sec.~\ref{sec:reconstructioin_techniques}, we present the three reconstruction methods employed in this work: the Lagrangian iterative method, the neural network-based method, and the hybrid LT+NN approach.